makrai/notes/lee22-meta-learning-survey.md

   * universal models for a wide range of NLP problems have been emgered (Raffel+ 2019; Chen+ 2021; Ao+ 2021)
-    * Yi-Chen Chen, Po-Han Chi, Shu wen Yang, Kai-Wei Chang, Jheng hao Lin, Sung-Feng Huang, Da-Rong Liu, Chi-Liang Liu, Cheng-Kuang Lee, and Hung yi Lee.
-2021 Speech-Net: A universal modularized model for speech processing tasks
+    * Yi-Chen Chen, Po-Han Chi, Shu wen Yang, Kai-Wei Chang, Jheng hao Lin, Sung-Feng Huang, Da-Rong Liu, Chi-Liang Liu, Cheng-Kuang Lee, Hung yi Lee A universal modularized model for speech processing tasks 2021 Speech-Net
-    * Junyi Ao, Rui Wang, Long Zhou, Shujie Liu, Shuo Ren, Yu Wu, Tom Ko, Qing Li, Yu Zhang, Zhihua Wei, Yao Qian, Jinyu Li, and Furu Wei.
-2021
+    * Junyi Ao, Rui Wang, Long Zhou, Shujie Liu, Shuo Ren, Yu Wu, Tom Ko, Qing Li, Yu Zhang, Zhihua Wei, Yao Qian, Jinyu Li, and Furu Wei 2021
-      SpeechT5: Unifiedmodal encoder-decoder pre-training for spoken lang proc
+      SpeechT5: Unified modal encoder-decoder pre-training for spoken lang proc
     * We believe the development of the universal models will intrigue the cross-problem setting in meta-learning

 ## 3.4 Domain Generalization

 * Traditional supervised learning: training & testing data have the same distri
-* Domain shift: when training data & testing data have very different stats
+* Domain shift: training data & testing data have very different stats
 * Domain adaptation (Sec 3.1) uses little domain-spec data to adapt the model
 * domain generalization techniques attempt to alleviate the domain mismatch by producing models that generalize well to novel testing domains
 * Meta-learning can also be used to realize domain generalization by learning an algorithm that can train from one domain but evaluate on the other
   * To simulate the domain generalization scenario, a set of meta-training tasks are constructed by sampling data from different domains as the support and query sets
   * With the meta-training tasks above, cross-task training will find the meta-parameters φ ∗ that work well on the scenario where the training (support) and testing (query) examples are from different domains
 * Fig. 1 shows how to construct tasks for domain generalization and compares the construction with the cross-domain transfer setting
 * eg improve the
   * domain generalization for semantic parsing (Wang+ 2021a) and
   * language generalization